- 1 January 2014 - 1 November 2017

 Empowering young people with art and technology

-Burnley Library will host the grand finale of the project with a large installation of flags assembled at the Place de Vitry on Saturday 15 July, with both new & touring artworks exhibited in spaces across Burnley.
-Join us and RSVP here Read about the Burnley artworks.
+Burnley Library hosted the grand finale with a large installation of flags assembled at the Place de Vitry, with both new & touring artworks exhibited in spaces across Burnley until 31 January 2018.
+Read about the Burnley artworks or watch the film.

-In March, the project launched with ten new artworks exhibited Hull Central library, followed by twenty new artworks developed for public spaces and venues across Wigan & Leigh (June), which will be exhibited until December 2017.
+The project launched with ten new artworks exhibited Hull Central library (March) followed by twenty new artworks developed for public spaces and venues across Wigan & Leigh (June), which will be exhibited until December 2017.

 Young individuals (aged 13-25) from across Burnley, Wigan and Hull are at the heart of this project.
 During 2015-2016, we offered young people the chance to work closely with artists and a range of professionals to have a say and influence over the decisions involving two art commissions for both online and public spaces.

 In 2015, Re-Dock was selected by a panel of four young people for our online art commission to create a text adventure game Northern Powerhouse: Last Towns Standing.
 Re-Dock invited artists with diverse backgrounds and skills to help the young people collaboratively make a fictional world based on their real world surroundings.
 Launched in 2016, the text adventure game is accompanied by the exhibition Northern Powerhouse 2065, which is currently touring to libraries across the North of England.
 Read more about it here.

 For our public art commission, Mark Titchner was selected by a panel of young people, based on his idea to make the thoughts and opinions of young people visible in public spaces.
 What I want more than anything else is a series of new artworks by the artist that explore young people's responses to the question, "what is it that you want more than anything else?'
 Messages written in the young peoples’ handwriting will be made into artworks encountered at:

 Hull Central Library from 25 March - 31 December 2017